wyzjack/wyzjack.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, I am a first-year Ph.D. student in Computer Engineering at [Northeastern Unversity](https://www.northeastern.edu/) (NEU).
-I am fortunate to be advised by Prof. [Yun Raymond Fu](http://www1.ece.neu.edu/~yunfu/) and I am a member of [SmileLab](https://web.northeastern.edu/smilelab/).
+Hi, I am a graduate student in Computer Engineering at [Northeastern Unversity](https://www.northeastern.edu/) (NEU).
+I am advised by Prof. [Yun Raymond Fu](http://www1.ece.neu.edu/~yunfu/) and I am a member of [SmileLab](https://web.northeastern.edu/smilelab/).

-I received  B.S. in [Mathematics and Applied Mathematics (Honors Program)](http://bjb.xjtu.edu.cn/info/1071/2192.htm) from [Xi'an Jiaotong University](http://en.xjtu.edu.cn/index.htm) (XJTU) in 2020, where I was supervised by Prof. [Jian Sun](http://gr.xjtu.edu.cn/web/jiansun).
+I received  B.S. in Mathematics from [Xi'an Jiaotong University](http://en.xjtu.edu.cn/index.htm) (XJTU) in 2020, where I was supervised by Prof. [Jian Sun](http://gr.xjtu.edu.cn/web/jiansun).
 I was a visiting student at [Georgia Tech](https://www.gatech.edu/) in 2019 Spring, where I worked with Prof. [Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/).

-My research focuses on designing efficient machine learning algorithms with theoretical guarantees.
-I am particularly interested in deep learning and its applications in computer vision.
-Recently I am working on anomaly detection problems.

 # News
 * 2020.11: I have been invited as a **reviewer** for **[Knowledge and Information Systems](https://www.springer.com/journal/10115) (KAIS)**.
 * 2020.09: I start my journey at NEU (remotely).
-* 2020.07: I graduated from XJTU with honors.
+* 2020.07: I graduated from XJTU.
 XJTUer FOREVER!

 Preprints and Working Papers
 =====
-* **An Unrolled Prior Learning Network for Joint Image and Sensitivity Estimation in Parallel MR Imaging with Convergence Guarantees**
-Yan Yang\*, **Yizhou Wang\***, Jiazhen Wang, Jian Sun and Zongben Xu (\* equal contribution)
-In submission

 * **Self-Directed Online Learning for Topology Optimization**
 Changyu Deng, **Yizhou Wang**, Can Qin and Wei Lu
 [[arXiv](https://arxiv.org/pdf/2002.01927.pdf)]